jgolla/PI-Coresight-Custom-Symbols/Instructions.md

     ```

 1. Again, launch [PI Coresight][1] and this time perform a search for sinusoid (**TODO need data item**)
-1. Select the liquidgauge from the symbol selector menu and drag the data item to the display.
+1. Select the simplevalue from the symbol selector menu and drag the data item to the display.
 You will notice after dropping the symbol it is not really possible to select it.
 This is due to the symbol not having a default size.
 1. To fix the sizing issue, update the `getDefaultConfig` function's return value to return both `Height` and `Width`.
 We also need to add an initialization function to the definition object.

     ```javascript
     (function (CS) {
         var defintion = {
-            typeName: 'liquidgauge',
+            typeName: 'simplevalue',
             datasourceBehavior: CS.DatasourceBehaviors.Single,
             getDefaultConfig: function() {
     		    return {
-    		        DataShape: 'Gauge',
+    		        DataShape: 'Value',
     		        Height: 150,
                     Width: 150
                 };